timb-machine-mirrors/pfuntner-toys/doc/SecureKeyValues.md

 Note this makes use of my [`fernet`](fernet.md) tool.

 ### Python example
-Here's an example of a Python script that makes use of the class to obtain the value of a secure key
+Here's an example of a Python script that makes use of the class to obtain the value of a secure key.
+It's also a great example of using the ssh private key as the encryption key.

 ```
 $ rm -f $HOME/.private/foo